ssh88/CodingExercise-Binance/README.md

 ### Begining and Committing Transactions

-One of the more complicated parts of the ACS was to be able to only commit a transaction if the `BEGIN` command had been previously used.
-To achieve this, anytime the `BEGIN` command is used, we create a new transaction object and set the key `valid` on it.
+One of the more complicated parts of the task requirements was to be able to only commit a transaction if the `BEGIN` command had been previously used.
+To achieve this, anytime the `BEGIN` command is used, a new transaction object is created and set with the key `valid`, this is then pushed onto the stack.

 ```swift
 private func beginTransaction() {